Ph.D. Sociology, 2016

 Instructional delivery methods include traditional as well as hybrid/online distance learning pedagogy.
 I teach face-to-face courses at Penn State and am presently funded to develop online courses in Criminology.

 My teaching expertise has been focused on core course offerings in sociology and criminology.
 However, based on expertise developed in my research and graduate coursework, I am able to address interdisciplinary work that cuts across these fields, including American studies and anthropology.
-I have taught in large public schools in addition to small elite liberal arts colleges in the New York tri-state area (see summary below); this includes small (n = 15-30), medium (n = 35-60), and large (n = 150+) course sections.
+I have taught in large public universities in addition to small elite liberal arts colleges in the New York tri-state area (see summary below); this includes small (n = 15-30), medium (n = 35-60), and large (n = 150+) course sections.